-Prohibition: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property or in a building owned or leased by a school district, at a school function, or on a bus or other transportation provided by the school district.
+A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property or in a building owned or leased by a school district, at a school function, or on a bus or other transportation provided by the school district.

-All weapons shall be confiscated and given to law enforcement or other law enforcement agencies as appropriate.
+All weapons shall be confiscated and given to Paulding County Sheriff's Department (SRO) or other law enforcement agencies as appropriate.
 The disposition of confiscated weapons shall be determined by the superintendent or his/her designated school official, in conjunction with law enforcement.